Planet for the MySQL Community

 Galera : often overlooked, still powerfulpGalera Cluster, while often overlooked, is a sophisticated and robust database solution whose full potential is frequently misunderstood.
 While many IT professionals are aware of its existence, they usually fail to grasp the depth of its capabilities.
 Understanding Galera’s true strengths can unlock significant improvements in database operations, making it [...]

-Simplify MySQL Clustering with Galera Cluster Helm Chart on Kubernetes Webinar (from Galera Blog)
+Deploying Galera Cluster on Kubernetes Webinar (from Galera Blog)

 Join us for an in-depth webinar where we introduce the new Helm Chart for Galera Cluster for MySQL, now available from Codership (read the blog).
 In this session, we’ll guide you through the process of deploying a high-availability MySQL cluster using Galera Cluster on Kubernetes (live demo!).
 You’ll learn how Helm Charts can simplify Kubernetes […] [...]